afifpatel/aws-cdk-project/README.md

 # AWS CDK Project

-This project showcases how to use the AWS Cloud Development Kit (CDK) with TypeScript to automate the provisioning of AWS resources.
+This project uses the AWS Cloud Development Kit (CDK) with TypeScript for provisioning AWS resources and configuring events.

 It sets up: